CybercentreCanada/assemblyline-service-cuckoo/README.md

 * **community_updates** - See EXTENDING section below for details
 * **result_parsers** - See EXTENDING section below for details
 * **cuckoo_image** - The name of the cuckoobox docker container to use
-* **ramdisk_size** - DEPRECATED.
-The snapshot is simple copied into the docker container, the OS level file system cache should take care of keeping the data in RAM.
 * **ram_limit** - (default 5120m) This is the maximum amount of ram usable by the Cuckoobox docker container.
 It doesn't include memory used by inetsim or the Cuckoo service.
 It should be at least 1G greater than the largest amount of RAM configured for any one of your VMs.